Leonida Bissolati: Career

-Bissolati strongly advocated Italy's entry into World War I on the side of the Triple Entente, while his former socialist friends favored neutrality.
+Bissolati strongly advocated Italy's entry into World War I on the side of the Triple Entente, while his former socialist friends favoured neutrality.
 He volunteered for the front and served with distinction, receiving a medal.
-Back in Rome, he served in two successive Italian Governments (those headed by Paolo Boselli and Vittorio Emanuele Orlando).
+Back in Rome, he served in two successive Italian governments (those Liberal Union-led headed by Paolo Boselli and Vittorio Emanuele Orlando).
 He was responsible for supplying troops as well as for liaising between cabinet and the generals.
 At the end of the war, Bissolati supported the League of Nations and Woodrow Wilson's principle of self-determination in the settling of the new national borders.
-This infuriated the nationalists, bent on annexing to Italy sizeable areas inhabited by Germans and Slavs in the Northeast.
-Attacked from all sides, he resigned from the government and withdrew from politics in December 1918, although subsequently he met with Woodrow Wilson and urged that Italy not be given Fiume or the Dalmatian Coast.
-He died in Rome of a post-operative infection.
+This infuriated the Italian nationalists and irredentists, bent on annexing to Italy sizeable areas inhabited by Germans and Slavs in the Northeast.
+Attacked from all sides, he resigned from the government and withdrew from politics in December 1918, although subsequently he met with Wilson and urged that Italy not be given Fiume or the Dalmatian Coast.

+Death and legacy

+Bissolati died in Rome of a post-operative infection.
+On 18 December 1974, the Leonida Bissolati Lodge, a Masonic centre affiliated with the Grand Orient of Italy and named in his honour, was founded in Cremona.
 In August 2018, the regular Scottish Rite Masonic Lodge of Cremona commemorated Bissolati as one of his notable members.
-On 18 December 1974, the "Leonida Bissolati" Lodge, a Masonic center affiliated with the Grand Orient of Italy and named in his honour, was founded in Cremona.